LeenNajjarOpt/Fraud-Detection/README.md

   to human investigation; ~8.7% of alerts are false positives, and even confident false positives resemble genuine fraud closely.
-- **Category, amount, and merchant are the model's dominant signals** (confirmed via permutation importance and native TreeSHAP — the built-in XGBoost gain importance was found to overstate merchant's share due to its higher one-hot cardinality and was superseded).
+- **Category, amount, and merchant are the model's dominant signals** (confirmed via permutation importance and native TreeSHAP  the built-in XGBoost gain importance was found to overstate merchant's share due to its higher one-hot cardinality and was superseded).
 Customer behavioral history adds real, smaller, incremental value.
-- **Low-amount fraud (<~$100) is the main blind spot** — recall falls to ~43-45% under
+- **Low-amount fraud (<~$100) is the main blind spot**  recall falls to ~43-45% under
   $50, vs. ~97-100% above $200, confirmed on two independent time periods.
 Complementary controls are recommended for this segment.

+  ## Operational layer

+A four-page Power BI report built on the scored test output (`PowerBI/`).
+The Threshold & Capacity page uses a disconnected parameter table so alert volume, recall, precision, review hours and illustrative net value all recalculate live as the operating threshold moves  turning the threshold recommendation into something the business can test against its own capacity rather than a fixed number.

-- **The gap is also category-specific.** Three categories — wellness & beauty, health, and hyper — account for roughly half of all missed fraud, with wellness & beauty the weakest on both sides (~65.9% recall, ~74.2% precision).
+- **The gap is also category-specific.** Three categories  wellness & beauty, health, and hyper  account for roughly half of all missed fraud, with wellness & beauty the weakest on both sides (~65.9% recall, ~74.2% precision).
 A category-scoped complementary control would close most of the gap at lower false-positive cost than lowering the global threshold.

-- **The production threshold should be set from business inputs** (investigation capacity, cost of missed fraud vs. false positives) not available in this case study — 0.5631 is a technical validation benchmark only.
+- **The production threshold should be set from business inputs** (investigation capacity, cost of missed fraud vs. false positives) not available in this case study 0.5631 is a technical validation benchmark only.

 ## Limitations